Grey import vehicle: Japan

 In Japan, although the laws against grey import products were strict, and domestic car makers and authorized dealers have to conform the vehicle dimension standards and other various regulations differing from Europe and United States, the laws against grey-imported vehicles are very lax due to absence of import tariffs, and there are some grey imported vehicles that were never officially sold in the Japanese domestic market.
 These ranging from small city cars like Toyota Aygo and Smart ForTwo, to sports cars like AC Cobra and Chevrolet Camaro, to commercial vehicles and pickup trucks like the Toyota Tundra.
 Most cars were imported from their country of origin, and a few were converted to RHD, though some were later introduced to authorized dealers due to popular demand.

-Some grey market importers have tried to import domestically made export-only cars, such as the Subaru BRAT and Infiniti FX, back into Japan's grey market.
+Some grey market importers have tried to import domestically made export-only cars, such as the Subaru BRAT, Lexus GX (1st, 2nd gen and facelifts), early generations of the Lexus LX (before the official arrival in 2015), 1st generation Lexus LM, Nissan Patrol (Y62), Infiniti QX80, Mazda CX-70, Mazda CX-90, Toyota 4Runner (after the model was discontinued in Japan in 2009, the 5th and 6th gen 4Runners were North America-only), Toyota T100, and Infiniti FX, back into Japan's grey market.
 In Japan, the term used to refer to this scene is Gyakuyunyū (逆輸入), and this mainly applies to Japanese-branded vehicles.
 Also, due to NOx laws and some other differing regulations, pickup trucks like the Toyota Hilux are no longer officially distributed in the JDM, so importers continue to import foreign-built trucks into Japan.

 The concept of Gyakuyunyū is referenced in the titles of the Ringo Sheena albums Gyakuyunyū: Kōwankyoku and Gyakuyunyū: Kōkūkyoku.

 In Japan, foreign cars sold locally have traditionally been LHD, which is regarded as exotic or a status symbol.
 This even applies to British brands (although cars for the British market have the steering wheel on the right), in part because many have been imported via the US.
 Many tollbooths in Japan have a special lane for LHD vehicles.
 However, some American manufacturers have made RHD models for the Japanese market (such as the Ford Taurus, Saturn S-Series, and Chevrolet Cavalier), though with limited success; and as continental European brands become more popular, the preference is increasingly for RHD models, many of which are re-exported to countries like New Zealand as grey imports, along with Japanese models.